suren-m/cw/labs/02_kubernetes/06_jobs.md

 3. Now change the name of the job to `sleepyjob2` as well as change the numbers for `completion` and `parallelism`.
 See below

-After applying, observe the `watcher` pane and see how the pods come up and run to completion.
-(Time column will give you an idea as well)

 ```yaml
 apiVersion: batch/v1
 kind: Job